-Acne is chronic; it can last a very long time, perhaps six or seven years in a teen and sometimes 20 years or more in an adult.
-It's a condition, which means it's a continuous situation that exists on your skin and beneath its surface.
+Sorry to disappoint you but there is no official cure for acne.
+Acne is chronic and can last anywhere from a few years in teens to 20 years or more in adults.
+It’s a condition, which means it’s a continuous situation that exists on your skin and beneath its surface.
 Acne may come and go at different times in your life, but if you are acne-prone, you should always be concerned with managing it.

 Step 1: Excess dead skin cells clog the pore

 Step 3: Overgrowth of p. acnes bacteria in the pore